konveyor/tackle2-ui/INTERNATIONALIZATION.md

 npm extract
 ```

 The previous command created a file `public/locales/{myLanguageCode}/translation.json`; the content of this file should be the translated new language.
-As a reference you can use the english version of the translation located at [public/locales/en/translation.json](https://github.com/konveyor/tackle-ui/blob/main/public/locales/en/translation.json)
+As a reference you can use the english version of the translation located at [public/locales/en/translation.json](https://github.com/konveyor/tackle2-ui/blob/main/client/public/locales/en/translation.json)

 > As soon as you feel confident, open a new Pull Request with your changes and make it part of the official repository.

 ## How to see the new translation in action?

 To see your changes in action you will need to start Tackle UI in development mode.
-For starting Tackle UI in development mode follow the instruction at [Starting the UI](https://github.com/konveyor/tackle-ui#starting-the-ui)
+For starting Tackle UI in development mode follow the instruction at [Development section](https://github.com/konveyor/tackle2-ui/blob/main/README.md#development)

 Steps:

-- Start Tackle UI in dev mode following [Starting the UI](https://github.com/konveyor/tackle-ui#starting-the-ui) instructions.
+- Start Tackle UI in dev mode following the instructions in the [Development section](https://github.com/konveyor/tackle2-ui/blob/main/README.md#development).
 - Go to Keycloak http://localhost:8180/auth/admin/ and use `username=admin, password=admin`.
 Go to `Realm settings > themes > Supported locales` and select the new language you are adding.
 Finally click on `Save`.
 - Go to http://localhost:3000/ and you should be redirected to the Login page where you are able to select your new language.